hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lht65n-e3.md

 - Now you should be able to see the decoded data of your sensor in the tab `Data`.<br>
 - Trigger a new telegram by pressing the ACT-button on the dragino LHT65 for a short time (> 1s and < 3s).<br><br>
 - The dragino LHT65 sends a telegram once every 10 minutes.<br>

----

-## Optional Settings

-### Change sampling interval
-To change the sampling interval, you have to send the device configuration telegrams (Downlink-Messages) The time interval in minutes at which the sensor queries the current values.

-1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
-2. Change the `FPort to 2`
-3. Copy/paste the payload, e.g. `01000258` into the `Payload` field to set interval to 10 minutes
-4. Press `Send`
-5. In the `Data` tab you should now see the scheduled telegram.
-The wisely sensor only receives downlink data after a transmission.
-Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)

-#### Examples
-'0100' is an identifier, the rest represents the sampling interval in hex

--	5 Minutes Interval:  '0100**012C**' (300s in hex are '012C')
--	10 Minutes Interval:  '0100**0258**' (300s in hex are '0258')
--	15 Minutes Interval: '0100**0384**' (900s in hex are '0384')
--	60 Minutes Interval: '0100**0E10**' (3600s in hex are '0E10')